angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ## Displaying Validation Errors

-Let's create a simple component to display validation errors:
+Let's create a simple component to display validation errors.
+The component should receive any field and checks for its errors when the field is already marked as touched.
+It displays all errors related to the field by iterating over its `errors()` signal.

 ```typescript
 import { Component, input } from '@angular/core';